Vigneshwar2411/CoopKatas/README.md

 # Architectural Kata 2024 - Monitor Me

-Welcome to our entry to the O'Reilly 2024 Architectural Kata.
-The aim of this documentation repository is to communicate our design for the problem described.
+Welcome to our entry to the O'Reilly 2024 Architectural Katas.
+The aim of this documentation repository is to communicate our design and approach for the problem described.

 ## Members
 - Raghul R